 If we do not stand up for ourselves, no one else is going to stand up for us.
 So we have to learn to recognise and respond gently but firmly to the bullying that we encounter in real life.

 Below are some examples of questions that autistic advocates can ask when interacting with ignorant parents who engage in bullying behaviour:

 Why is it acceptable to treat adult autistics with disrespect (e.g. talk down to them, apply children’s therapy techniques on them)?
 Why is it wrong for adult autistics to get upset when they are treated with disrespect?
 Won’t the parents also feel upset if they are treated the same way?

-Why is it that when there is a conflict, it is automatically assumed that the autistic is the one who caused the issue or who is unable to understand the issue?
+Why is it that when there is a conflict, the autistic is automatically assumed to have caused the issue or be unable to understand the issue?
 Why can’t it be the parent who is causing the misunderstanding or trying to create problems?
-How do we know it is not the fault of some other people?
+How do we know it is not the fault of other people?

 Why is it acceptable to insist on correcting everything about autistics, such as wanting them to make eye contact at all time?
 Do we always need to make eye contact even when we are looking at the cinema screen or the traffic light to cross the road?
 Do we have to fix everything that an autistic adult does?

-Why is it assumed that autistics can’t do anything much with their own effort and need to depend on their parents to do everything for them?
+Why is it assumed that autistics cannot do anything much with their effort and need to depend on their parents to do everything for them?
 Is it true that autistics are condemned to be helpless and dependent on others?

 Why do we even need this article?
 Isn’t it true that everyone celebrates inclusion and practices equality nowadays?
 Why do we still have to ask these questions of ignorant parents?